melisabardhi/Project5-Machine-Learning-on-Travel-Business/README.md

 ### Cancellations are less likely for venues with higher ratings and for those booked for domestic travel.
 [![1.png](https://i.postimg.cc/d1yDRQ0W/1.png)](https://postimg.cc/47XJsgVt)

-### Result: A cancellation happens 32% of the time and the Decision Tree was best at predicting it with an F1 of .37.
+### Result: The Decision Tree was 37% more predictive than a baseline model.

 ## 2) Classify Bookings